Michigan to Rhode Island Car Shipping (2025 Cost Guide)

 Shipping an SUV or truck from Michigan to Rhode Island

-Factors that affect car shipping costs from MI to RI
+Factors that affect car shipping costs from Michigan to Rhode Island

-When transporting your vehicle from the Wolverine State to the Ocean State, these factors will influence your final price:
+If you’re shipping a car from the Wolverine State to the Ocean State, keep these cost factors in mind:

 - Type of transport: Options like open, enclosed, or top-loaded transport cater to different needs.
 Open carriers are cost-effective, while enclosed transport provides added protection for luxury or classic cars.
 If you’re not sure, check out our guide comparing open vs. enclosed car shipping.